Abugida: Indic (Brahmic)

 Indic scripts originated in India and spread to Southeast Asia, Bangladesh, Sri Lanka, Nepal, Bhutan, Tibet, Mongolia, and Russia.
 All surviving Indic scripts are descendants of the Brahmi alphabet.
-Today they are used in most languages of South Asia (although replaced by Perso-Arabic in Urdu, Kashmiri and some other languages of Pakistan and India), mainland Southeast Asia (Myanmar, Thailand, Laos, Cambodia, and Vietnam), Tibet (Tibetan), Indonesian archipelago (Javanese, Balinese, Sundanese), Philippines (Baybayin, Buhid, Hanunuo, Kulitan, and Aborlan Tagbanwa), Malaysia (Rencong, etc.).
+Today they are used in most languages of South Asia (although replaced by Perso-Arabic in Urdu, Kashmiri, and some other languages of Pakistan and India), mainland Southeast Asia (Myanmar, Thailand, Laos, Cambodia, and Vietnam), Tibet (Tibetan), the Indonesian archipelago (Javanese, Balinese, Sundanese, Batak, Lontara, Rejang, Rencong, Makasar, etc.), Philippines (Baybayin, Buhid, Hanunuo, Kulitan, and Aborlan Tagbanwa), and Malaysia (Rencong).

-The primary division is with North Indic scripts, used in Northern India, Nepal, Tibet, Bhutan, Mongolia, and Russia; and Southern Indic scripts, used in South India, Sri Lanka and Southeast Asia.
-South Indic letter forms are more rounded than North Indic forms, though Odia, Golmol and Litumol of Nepal script are rounded.
-Most North Indic scripts' full letters incorporate a horizontal line at the top, with Gujarati and Odia as exceptions; South Indic scripts do not.
+The primary division is between North Indic scripts, used in Northern India, Nepal, Tibet, Bhutan, Mongolia, and Russia, and Southern Indic scripts, used in South India, Sri Lanka and Southeast Asia.
+South Indic letter forms are more rounded than North Indic forms, though Odia, Golmol and Litumol are rounded.
+Most North Indic scripts' full letters incorporate a horizontal line at the top, except in Gujarati and Odia; South Indic scripts do not.

 Indic scripts indicate vowels through dependent vowel signs (diacritics) around the consonants, often including a sign that explicitly indicates the lack of a vowel.
 If a consonant has no vowel sign, this indicates a default vowel.
-Vowel diacritics may appear above, below, to the left, to the right, or around the consonant.
+Vowel diacritics may appear above, below, to the left of, to the right of, or around the consonant.